dmauro22/Examples/README.md

 # Examples
 Examples of code

-All code is in C++ or Python.
-Its a collection of various projects motivated by school, puzzles, or other things I came up with on my own.
+Most of the code is in C++ which is what I have the most experience in.
+Some is in Python, which is my second most used language.